Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Introduction

+\item[-] \emph{Algorithmic contributions.} We propose two main algorithms for computing optimal correlated equilibria in all three solution concepts. \begin{itemize} \item[i.]
+We operationalize the positive complexity results established above (\Cref{th:dag size,th:public actions,th:pubchance}) via \Cref{al:dag}.
+It computes an optimal strategy for the mediator in the mediator-augmented game via linear programming.
+At its core, the algorithm is based on the idea that the imperfect-recall strategy space of the mediator is the projection of the set of flows in a suitable high-dimensional directed acyclic graph (DAG), called the {\em team belief DAG}~\cite{Zhang22:Team_DAG}.
+To our knowledge, this characterization of the complicated polytope of feasible correlated equilibria as the projection of a simpler set of flows in a higher dimension is the first example of an extended formulation (in the mathematical programming sense, \textit{e.g.}, \cite{Conforti10:Extended}) for these solution concepts.

+One cannot directly apply the fixed-parameter results of \citet{Zhang22:Team_DAG}, as that would result in a worse bound.
+Instead, the above results are proven by carefully analyzing the size of the resulting construction with the special structure of the mediator-augmented games in mind.

-Second, we propose a new approach to computing optimal correlated equilibria which we call \emph{two-sided column generation}.
-We start by deriving an LP formulation based on the strategy polytope by~\citet{Stengel08:Extensive}, and on the notion of \emph{semi-randomized correlation plan} introduced by~\citet{Farina21:Connecting} in the context of team games.
-As in those two papers, this LP formulation is for two-player games.
-In the latter of those two prior approaches, one player is chosen to play a normal-form strategy, and the other plays a sequence-form strategy.
-Our approach improves upon this by, in effect, inserting a root node that allows {\em both} players to act simultaneously as the normal-form player, increasing the space of correlation plans reachable from any given support.
-We show that we can express any valid correlation plan as a convex combination of semi-randomized correlation plans.
-Since their number may be exponential in the size of the game, we incrementally generate through a mixed-integer-programming-based pricing oracle the support set of semi-randomized correlation plans which are used in the convex combination.
-Moreover, we propose a new decomposition of correlation plans which allows players to make an effective use of the current support, by letting each player re-optimize their strategy with respect to the marginals of correlation plans already in the support.
+\item[ii.]
+We propose a new practical approach to computing optimal correlated equilibria which we call \emph{two-sided column generation} (\Cref{se:colgen}).
+We start by deriving an LP formulation based on the strategy polytope of~\citet{Stengel08:Extensive} and on the notion of \emph{semi-randomized correlation plan} introduced by~\citet{Farina21:Connecting} in the context of team games.
+In the latter of those two prior approaches, one player is chosen to play a normal-form strategy and the other plays a mixed (sequence-form) strategy.
+Our approach improves upon this by allowing the master LP to {\em select} which player is chosen to play the mixed strategy, thereby increasing the space of correlation plans that can be represented for any given support, and leading to a tighter master problem.
+In practice, we find that this change yields a speed improvement over the algorithm of \citet{Farina21:Connecting} in almost all of the games tested, and this speed improvement can be greater than two orders of magnitude.